teratron/teratron.github.io/cheatsheets/python/comprehensive-python-cheatsheet.md

 ----------

-* **Coroutines have a lot in common with threads, but unlike threads, they only give up control when they call another coroutine and they don’t use as much memory.**
+* **Coroutines have a lot in common with threads, but unlike threads, they only give up control when they call another coroutine, and they don’t use as much memory.**
 * **Coroutine definition starts with `'async'` and its call with `'await'`.**
 * **`'asyncio.run(<coroutine>)'` is the main entry point for asynchronous programs.**
 * **Functions wait(), gather() and as_completed() start multiple coroutines at the same time.**